marcobonici/marcobonici.github.io/blog/fisher-plot.md

 so we want to avoid plotting the posterior for negative masses.
 In this particular case, we are going to use the Weak Lensing errors in order to decide the plot ranges.

->  👍 As a rule of thumb: take for the plot limits and ticks, respectively, 4 and 3 $\sigma$'s.
-Of course ypu may prefer something differnt, but this should give you a good starting point.
+\suggestion{Plot ranges}{As a rule of thumb, take for the plot limits and ticks, respectively, 4 and 3 $\sigma$'s and worse constrained Fisher Matrix.
+Of course you may prefer something different, but this should give you a good starting point.}

 ```julia:define_plotranges